• Home

 As with a lot of my recipes, you can easily adapt my Skinny Slow Cooker Turkey Chilli.
 If you don’t like sweetcorn, leave it out.
 If you really love peppers, add more.

 You can also play around with the heat depending on your taste.
-Obviously everyone’s spice tolerance is different, but I would say that this has a mild to medium rating.
-If you are making this recipe for children or spice intolerant people, you can add less.
+Obviously everyone’s spice tolerance is different, but I would say that this has a mild to medium spice level.
+If you are making this recipe for children or spice intolerant people, you can add less chilli.

 One advantage of this recipe is that you can taste it after an hour or so to see how the flavours are developing and then add a little bit more chilli powder if needed.